 With that in mind, these are our suggestions for what to do with your old rig when you build a new PC from scratch.

 Keep your PC and do a simple upgrade

 Adding a new GPU, more storage, or more RAM?
 Then you should only be looking at the upgrade path, as these are all simple to install.
 RAM plugs into DIMM slots and video cards slot easily into PCI Express connectors even if you’re switching between brands of video card.
 Going from Nvidia to AMD graphics or vice-versa won’t require a new motherboard, unlike processors.

 With storage and RAM, any motherboard made since around 2008 should allow you to upgrade to newer, compatible parts—namely SATA hard drives or SSDs and DDR3 RAM.
-DDR4 RAM will require a 2014 motherboard (but it’s still too expensive to be worth it!), and if you’re thinking of upgrading to one of the best SSDs for gaming, see if your motherboard has SATA III 6.0 Gb/s ports.
+DDR4 RAM will require a newer post-2014 motherboard, and if you’re thinking of upgrading to one of the best SSDs for gaming, see if your motherboard has SATA 6.0 Gb/s ports.
 Otherwise, you’ll be running into a bummer of a speed bottleneck.

 Upgrading your processor is a keystone change that will likely require a motherboard swap.
 Typically every few years, new processors come out that require a new and completely different socket.
 Processor sockets have a specific number of pins making contact with the motherboard and this arrangement is different for every type of CPU.